Grizzly Bear Facts

 Grizzly Bear Physical Description

-One of the most noteworthy facts about the Grizzly Bear remains their tendency to display significant sexual dimorphism.
+One of the most noteworthy facts about the Grizzly Bear remains its tendency to display significant sexual dimorphism.
 Males attain an average weight of 790 lb (360 kg), while females rarely exceed 400 lb (180 kg).

 An average individual has a body length of 6.5 ft (198 cm), and a shoulder height of 3.35 ft (102 cm).
 Yet exceptional individuals can attain weights of as much as 1,500 lb (680 kg).